 Continuing our trip to the fifteenth least visited country in the world – the Solomon Islands, which lies next to Papua New Guinea, and then Vanuatu, an archipelago and relatively new country, having been granted independence from the French and British in 1980.
 After that it’s Fiji and a stop in its main tourist town, before heading to our main destination – Tuvalu, the third least-visited country in the world.

-Following that we tick off countries 9-11, with specially chartered flights to Samoa and Tonga to round off the whole set.
+Following that we tick off countries 10 and 11, with specially chartered flights to Samoa and Tonga to round off the whole set.

-These are some of the hardest-to-reach and most untouched places in the world, with our group tour offering amazing savings as opposed to doing it by yourself!
+These are some of the hardest-to-reach and most untouched places in the world, with our group tour offering amazing savings as opposed to doing it by yourself, as well as travelling with a fin bunch of people and the unrivalled tour company operating on these islands!

 |Price (USD)||Single Supplement (USD)|